Brass or Bronze: How to Tell the Difference in Antique Metalware

 Bronze offered different strengths.
 Because bronze cast extremely well, artists used it for sculpture and elaborate decorative designs.

-If you would like to explore examples of both metals in decorative objects, our article on collecting decorative antique metalware explains how these materials appear in antique interiors.
+If you would like to explore more examples, our guide on collecting decorative antique metalware explains how these materials appear in antique interiors.

 Historical Context